Xmonero/oxen-mq/README.md

-# LokiMQ - zeromq-based message passing for Loki projects
+# QueneroMQ - zeromq-based message passing for Loki projects

 This C++14 library contains an abstraction layer around ZeroMQ to support integration with Loki authentication, RPC, and message passing.
 It is designed to be usable as the underlying